 - James Thomas (with Pat Hanrahan)

 - D. Kang, J. Emmons, F. Abuzaid, P. Bailis and M. Zaharia.
-NoScope: Optimizing Deep CNN-Based Queries over Video Streams at Scale (preprint) (blog post), to appear at VLDB 2017.
+NoScope: Optimizing Neural Network Queries over Video at Scale (blog post), VLDB 2017.

 - F. Wang, C. Yun, S. Goldwasser, V. Vaikuntanathan and M. Zaharia.
 Splinter: Practical Private Queries on Public Data, NSDI 2017.